SkyDev125/logseq/pages/IST___2___1___SO___File-System.md

 				- Usually pretty good for sequential static storage
 			- Cons
 				- Files that change sizes cause fragmentation of memory.
-				-
+			- Can be improved through creating directories that allow for the caching of searches of certain -